 When it comes to how to deposit and withdraw funds, simply select ‘deposit’ or ‘withdraw’ from your account area.
 Then choose from the payment options available.

-Payment charges vary between brokers, but there is normally a free option.
-Deposit and withdrawal payment times depend on the broker and method selected.
+Payment charges vary between MT4 brokers, but there is normally a free option.
+Deposit and withdrawal payment times depend on the brokerage and method selected.

 How To Trade

-We’ve looked at how to create a MT4 account, but how do you use the platform to trade?
+We have looked at how to choose a broker with MT4 and create an account, but how do you use the platform to trade?

 To make a trade, select ‘tools’ and then ‘new order’.
 This will take you to the order window.
 Alternatively, use the keyboard shortcut F9.
 The order window can appear intimidating, but the components are straightforward: